 A historical square and a beautiful carousel–that’s Instagram gold.

-The Piazza della Repubblica is one of our favorite places to snap photos in Florence!
+The Piazza della Repubblica is one of our favorite places to snap photos in Florence, Italy, and its central location means that you’re almost certain to walk by it several times or more during your trip!

 Piazza della Signoria

-Home to the Palazzo Vecchio, the gorgeous Neptune Fountain (which is unfortunately covered up for renovations at the moment), and an outdoor display of gorgeous statues, the Piazza della Signoria is bursting with instagrammable photo opportunities.
+Home to the Palazzo Vecchio, the gorgeous Neptune Fountain, and an outdoor display of gorgeous statues, the Piazza della Signoria is bursting with instagrammable photo opportunities.

 The Boboli Gardens easily make the list of most instagrammable places in Florence.